mcneel/help-docs/_fr/flamingo/5/help/index.md

 ---
-title: Index de l'aide de Flamingo
+title: Table des matières de l'aide de Flamingo
 ---

 <!-- Do not edit the below section.
 The source for the Help index can be found in the _data folder in the help_index.yaml file -->